There are two main types of solar panel in Ireland; solar thermal and solar photovoltaic (PV).

 Solar Power in Ireland

-Solar thermal involves the harnessing of the sun's energy to produce hot water for use in a household or business.
+Solar thermal panels harness the sun's energy to produce hot water for a household or business.

 This water is then pumped throughout the building to provide heat.

-Lower overall costs than PV panels, can provide 70-80% of hot water requirements.
-Lifespan of 25-30 years.
+Solar thermal panels cost less than PV panels and can provide 70-80% of hot water requirements.
+Their lifespan is 25-30 years.